-Objectives Strengthen operational efficiency Outputs A National Asset Register A National Valuation Report Contract management system in place Document management module Fully rolled out IFMIS EFT in use Availability of alternative options to IFMIS Fully interfaced systems Upgraded ICT Progress The AGD is planning to implement the NAR some sectors have been identified for piloting, all sectors have been trained and a solution to capture government assets is ready for use.
-Valuation of Government Estate or Property is currently ongoing.
+Objectives 1.
+Strengthen operational efficiency Outputs A National Asset Register A National Valuation Report Contract management system in place Document management module Fully rolled out IFMIS EFT in use Availability of alternative options to IFMIS Fully interfaced systems Upgraded ICT Progress The AGD have started implement the NAR some sectors have been identified for piloting, all sectors have been trained and a solution to capture government assets is ready for use.
+AGD is under study of the asset management, currently work is on for the development of a asset management policy Valuation of Government Estate or Property is currently ongoing.
 Government vehicle policy is being validated.
 The collation of government furniture is launched subjected to validation.
-The solution for contracts management have been deployed after successful piloting.
-AGD staff have been trained document management module.
-MoFEA and AGD is being piloted for use.
-The IFMIS has been rolled out to all subtreasuries, LGAs, and ten embassies with plans to roll out to the remaining 4 embassies.)

-Challenges Not provided Status Satisfactory progress Upgrading ICT facilities are ongoing with 187 desktops distributed and replacement of the old wireless equipment for better connectivity and operational efficiency completed.
-The EFT is successfully implemented for central government.
-A project proposal on alternative to the IFMIS have been developed and reviewed by AGD.
-The IFMIS, MERIDIAN and CBG (T24)) have been interfaced.
+The solution for contracts management has been deployed after successful piloting.
+AGD staff has been trained document management module.
+MoFEA and AGD are being piloted for use.
+The IFMIS has been rolled out to all sub-treasuries, LGAs, and all 14embassies The EFT is successfully implemented for central government.
+AGD is stabilizing the EFT Implementation and data cleansing for all transaction on GOGT before EFT is roll out to self-accounting projects, Agencies and GRA A project proposal on alternative to the IFMIS have been developed and reviewed by AGD.
+The IFMIS and CBG (T24)) have been interfaced but yet for the